Wed Nov 15, 2006

 Wed Nov 01, 2006

-Science could benefit from funding for deep innovation and time to dream, says Ken Dill, PhD, UCSF School of Pharmacy faculty member and associate dean for research.
+Science could benefit from funding for deep innovation and time to dream, says Ken Dill, PhD, UCSF School of Pharmacy faculty member and associate dean of research.

-Learn more about Dill's perspective in a 2-part interview in Science Café, a UCSF weekly highlighting the culture, conduct, and community of science.
+Learn more about Dill's perspective in a two-part interview in Science Café, a UCSF weekly highlighting the culture, conduct, and community of science.

 Bring Back the Ivory Tower, Part 1 of 2